Coronavirus (COVID-19) FAQs

 A: We know delays to treatment can cause great anxiety, particularly when we might not be able to give you a new date for your appointment or admission.

 Your child’s health remains our number one priority.
-Our clinical teams are looking at every patient individually, and only postponing procedures and appointments when we think it’s safe to do so.
+Our clinical teams are looking at every patient individually, and prioritising procedures, treatments and appointments for those who most need our care (in order of clinical priority).

 We know how worrying delays can be and we are doing our best to minimise these while making sure we provide care safely and in line with advice from the Government.

 If you have any questions or are worried about your visits to GOSH, get in touch with your clinical team through the MyGOSH online portal https://gosh.com.kw/mygosh

 A: Schools are already open to some children in priority groups.
 Read the latest information about which groups are being invited to return on gov.uk.

 Alongside implementing new safety measures, like smaller class sizes, increased cleaning and timetable changes, schools will be asked to carefully consider the health and social needs of each student.
 Children will be risk assessed to determine whether it’s safe for them to return to the classroom.
 For those who are considered to be part of a clinically vulnerable group, for now it will be recommended that they are taught remotely.

 Important decisions about how your child accesses education during COVID-19 should be made jointly between you and your child’s school.
 If you have questions or concerns about your child’s schooling, we’d encourage you to contact their school directly.